VoltaML/voltaML-fast-stable-diffusion/docs/getting-started/introduction.md

 - Clean and simple Web UI
 - Supports PyTorch as well as AITemplate for inference
 - Support for Windows and Linux
-- xFormers supported out of the box
+- xFormers support
-- GPU cluster load balancing
 - Discord bot
-- Documented API
-- Clean source code that should be easy to understand
+- Built-in CivitAI browser

 ## Speed comparison